-Halloween is a lot of fun for many children and families but it is often a scary time of year for the elderly and vulnerable, especially with the potential of strangers knocking on their doors while ‘trick or treating’.
+Halloween is much fun for many children and families, but it can be a scary time of year for the elderly and vulnerable, especially with the potential of strangers knocking on their doors while ‘trick or treating.’

 Feelings of anxiety around Halloween is also known as Samhainophobia.
-People with the phobia can feel panic and huge amounts of stress throughout the Halloween period.
+People with the phobia can feel panic and high amounts of stress throughout the Halloween period.

 The thought of what the people at the door might do if they don’t answer it can be particularly worrying, as people have been known to throw eggs, flour, throw fireworks and start fires.